 What is Patient Journey Mapping?

-Patient journey mapping is an exercise that healthcare marketers can use to better understand what individuals experience throughout the entire patient journey.
-The patient journey map, which outlines all of the patient touch points during each stage of the care journey, aids in creating strategic outreach that improves both patient engagement and satisfaction.
+Patient journey mapping – also called healthcare process mapping – is an exercise that healthcare leaders use to better understand how patients interact with a hospital or health system throughout their care journey.
+The patient journey map, which outlines all of the patient touch points during each stage of interaction, aids in the creation of strategic outreach that improves both patient engagement and satisfaction.

 The patient journey typically consists of six stages: